 Dr. Stankovic has conducted technical reviews of numerous journal and conference papers, including: IEEE Transactions on Energy Conversion, IEEE Transactions on Industrial Electronics-Special Issue on Modern Rectifiers, IEEE Transactions on Industrial Electronics, IEE Proceedings - Electric Power Applications, IET on Power Electronics etc) as well as number of IEEE and ASEE Conferences.
 She has served on the Program Committee of the IEEE Energy Tech Conference and as session chair on the IEEE Applied Power Electronics (APEC) Conference and IEEE Power Electronics Specialist Conference (PESC).
 She has been appointed a session-chair for the upcoming IEEE Energy Tech conference and the upcoming IEEE Industry Applications Society (IAS) Annual Meeting.
 She has also served twice on the National Science Foundation (NSF) panel session.

-For her research, service, and teaching achievements, Dr. Stankovic received a Faculty Merit Award in 2006, 2012 and 2013.
+For her research, service, and teaching achievements, Dr. Stankovic received a Faculty Merit Award in 2006, 2012 and 2013 and 2019.
 In 2008, Dr. Stankovic received a Faculty Merit Award for the development of research and instructional laboratory at Cleveland State University.
 In 2008, Dr. Stankovic also received the Fenn College of Engineering Outstanding Teaching Award.